 What works?
 Xanax is one I like a lot.
 And yes, many people take it too!
-Trazadone is another that has become my go-to in the past couple years.
+Trazodone is another that has become my go-to in the past couple years.
 These can both be used for sudden needs, like fireworks and thunderstorms.
 I’ve found that trazodone twice a day, every day, during the two weeks leading up to fourth of July, or throughout storm season, is much more effective than the hit-or-miss dosing on as as-needed basis.
 In fact, for generalized anxiety, one of my dogs lives on lower-dose trazodone twice a day, every day, and we give higher doses for storms or fireworks.
 So there’s lots of flexibility with this drug.
-For long term needs, we have many other anti-anxiety medications available, like fluoxetine (Prozac, Reconcile), amitriptyline (Elavil), and clomipramine (Clomicalm), to name just a few.
+For long term needs, we have many additional anti-anxiety medications available, like fluoxetine (Prozac, Reconcile), amitriptyline (Elavil), and clomipramine (Clomicalm), to name just a few.
 These are given every day, and can take 4-6 weeks before any improvement is noticed.
 Obviously, these are not a quick fix, but might be a good long term solution for separation anxiety, fearful pets, etc. Your veterinarian can decide which is best for your pet.

 Moral support helps the most!
 (AKA – LOVE!)

 Perhaps the most important product is…YOU!
 We can pop pills, plug stuff in, have our pets wear clothes, but if we aren’t working with them, we will not be nearly as successful.
 The old school thinking was “never reward a pet who is scared, or you teach them that is a good behavior.”
+That is complete crap.
 Here’s the problem with that theory – we can train a behavior.
 We cannot train an emotion.
 Spiders freak me out (sorry, even dead ones).
-I can be trained to be in the room and pretend I’m cool with one walking next to me, but the panic I am feeling is unchanged.
+I can be trained to be in the room and pretend I’m cool with one walking next to me, but the panic I am feeling inside is unchanged.